manychat/dynamic_block_docs/instagram/README.md

           }
         ],
         "actions": [],
-        "quick_replies": []
+        "quick_replies": [] // not supported for Telegram
       }
     }

-`shipping_address`, `contact_name`, `contact_phone` fields are required to configure payment form;
+`shipping_address`, `contact_name`, and `contact_phone` fields are required to configure the payment form.

-`product`.`cost` should be set in cents (for example cost value of `$22.5` must set to `2250`);
+`product`.`cost` should be set in cents (for example cost value of `$22.5` must be set to `2250`).

-`success_target` key should be linked to a node existing within executed flow.
-Node name can be found in its header, you need to use unique name for node connected with link.
-If there are multiple nodes with similar names inside of the same flow, transition behaviour would not meet expectations;
+`success_target` key should be linked to a node existing within the executed Flow.
+The node name can be found in its header, you need to use a unique name for the node connected with the link.
+If there are multiple nodes with similar names inside of the same Flow, transition behavior would not meet expectations.

-`buy` button can only be used after Stripe/Paypal account is connected in ManyChat settings.
+`buy` button can only be used after Stripe/Paypal account is connected in Manychat Settings.

 # Actions format
 `actions` property of server response is optional.

 ## Action add tag
-Use this response to add a tag to a subscriber.
-Tag with the same name must exist in your bot:
+Use this response to add a Tag to a contact.
+A Tag with the same name must exist in your bot.

     {
       "version": "v2",
       "content": {
-        "type": "instagram",
-        "messages": [
+        "type": "instagram", // "whatsapp" and "telegram" are also supported "messages": [
           {
             "type": "text",